Foster care allowance in Flanders

 Emergency foster care

-Children or adults who require urgent and prompt foster placement due to a crisis situation can be placed with an emergency foster family.
+Children or adults who require urgent and prompt foster placement due to a crisis situation can be placed in an emergency foster family.
 The child (or adult in the case of adult foster care) can usually return home following a short stay.
 If this isn’t possible, then a long-term solution will be sought.